KushalRoyChowdhury/ChatBuddy/README.md

 ChatBuddy is designed to be flexible and powerful, giving you control over your AI experience.

+---

-### Public Version and Privacy (This information is not applicable if self-hosting)
+### Public Version and Privacy Policy (This information is not applicable if self-hosting)

-On the hosted version, the app works without providing any keys but has strict rate limits to ensure fair use for everyone.
+On the hosted version, the app works without providing any keys but has strict rate limits.
 For a significantly better experience, it is **highly recommended** to use your own free Gemini API key.

 | Feature               | Without Personal Key (Free Tier)           | With Personal Key (Free Tier)                   |